 "It just makes sense," Price explains.
 "Change is inevitable and MTI is here to help bridge that gap."

 The electrification of vehicles is just one reason your company may be considering small-batch part runs.
 Even if you aren't yet in a position to fully hand over the friction welding of your combustion engine parts to our Manufacturing Services team, we are ready and eager to assist in circumstances of overflow or machine maintenance.
+Check out our newest customer story with Rivian Automotive, Inc. to see how MTI's contract welding team was able to help with their new electric vehicle program!

 "Manufacturing Services can be considered an extension of your company as we work together to determine how MTI best aligns with your business needs," Smith says.